GanapathiSurya/Movie-Application/README.md

 9) System should not allow the user to perform any action after unsuccessful authentication (invalid token, expired token, empty token).

-10) ystem should not allow admin user to update/remove non-existent movie (Invalid Id)
+10) System should not allow admin user to update/remove non-existent movie (Invalid Id)